Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/jira.md

 ### `projectKey`
 : The key of the Jira project.
-    This option is mandatory since otherwise Xray would not know which project to save the results to.
+    This option is mandatory since otherwise Xray would not know which project to work with.
-    It is used in many places throughout the plugin, for example for mapping Cypress tests to existing test issues in Xray (see [targeting existing test issues](../guides/targetingExistingIssues.md)).
+    It is used in many places throughout the plugin, for example for [mapping Cypress tests to existing test issues in Xray](../guides/targetingExistingIssues.md).
 : ***Environment variable***
     : `JIRA_PROJECT_KEY`
 : ***Type***